Uplink03/clicompanion/README.md

 ## How to run

-You will need to install GTK3 and VTE for Python.
+You will need to install GTK3 and VTE 2.91 for Python 3.

 Then, just run `python clicompanion` in the repository root.